DaveMielke/NBP/b2g/doc/UserInterface/Overview/keys.rst

 Both of these key combinations have been chosen so that they can be reasonably easily pressed with a single hand.

-Switching the Power switch **off** and then back **on** automatically disables One Hand Mode.
-This provides an intuitive way for a user who has accidentally enabled this mode, and who may not know how to disable it, to easily revert the keyboard to normal operation.

-Another (legacy) way to enable One Hand Mode is to hold Dot8 while switching the power on.